EqualExperts/you-build-it-you-run-it-playbook/practices/scale.md

 # Scale

 These practices explain how to scale You Build It You Run It across a large organisation with many product teams and many digital services.
-Without these practices, you’ll suffer from the [Linear run cost pitfall](https://you-build-it-you-run-it.playbook.ee/pitfalls#linear-run-costs).
+Without these practices, you'll suffer from the [Linear run cost pitfall](https://you-build-it-you-run-it.playbook.ee/pitfalls#linear-run-costs).

-At Equal Experts, we don’t believe in prescriptive scaling frameworks.
+At Equal Experts, we don't believe in prescriptive scaling frameworks.
 We believe in applying the same holistic principles and practices for deployment throughput, service reliability, and learning culture to 1, 10, or 50 product teams, in a cost-effective way.

 This means: